 In 2003 we launched an ambitious communication initiative to raise public awareness of shoreline conditions and best practices.
 We established marine stewardship areas and a Shore Stewards program for shoreline property owners.
 We began deploying marine interpretive signage at parks, waysides and other publicly-accesible sites on the shoreline of Whidbey and Camano islands.
 We also published a best-selling stewardship and access guide to the shoreline, Getting to the Water's Edge, and joined in the NWSC's derelict gear and creosote debris removal efforts.

-Most recently we have embarked on a project to archive all our nearshore data in a single online system, the SoundIQ Data System, so the public and government entities may more easily view and use it.
+We have also embarked on a project to archive all our nearshore data in a single online system, the SoundIQ Data System, so the public and government entities may more easily view and use it.
 Working in partnership with the Northwest Straits Commission and City of Bellingham, we believe we have found the long-sought solution to our search for a user-friendly online system to make this data readily accessible.

-Click here for a list of materials available on the Northwest Straits Initiative online library.
-Selected reports are on their project page or available below.
+The Northwest Straits Initiative online library houses all our reports.
+Selected reports are on their respective project page where applicable or available below.